What alternatives to animated GIF are there?

 Up-to-date browser support chart: https://caniuse.com/#search=apng.

 Ezgif allows you to create APNG files and edit them using most of our tools.
+See our guide to making animated PNG for step-by-step instructions.

 Demo in APNG format APNG image, 2.18 MB, 67 frames